anquanscan/sec-tools/README.md

 [SecurityExplained](https://github.com/harsh-bothra/SecurityExplained): SecurityExplained is a new series after the previous learning challenge series #Learn365.
 The aim of #SecurityExplained series is to create informational content in multiple formats and share with the community to enable knowledge creation and learning.
 [hackarsenaltoolkit](https://github.com/xtormin/hackarsenaltoolkit): Hacking arsenal.
 This script download the latest tools, wordlists, releases and install common hacking tools
 [module-scanner](https://github.com/cetcs92/module-scanner)
 [Duolingo-Hacks](https://github.com/rxzyx/Duolingo-Hacks): The best Duolingo hack ever.
+[bugbountyguide](https://github.com/EdOverflow/bugbountyguide): Bug Bounty Guide is a launchpad for bug bounty programs and bug bounty hunters.